songster-sa/aws-developer-associate-notes/readme.md

     - parameter - what will be asked
     - conditions - tests run on parameters provided
     - mapping - to be available to stack eg region
-    - transfer - include snippets sitting outside the template
+    - transfer - include snippets sitting outside the template , specify SAM
     - resources - mandatory - resources you want to deploy or create
     - outputs - on console or input to another stack
-- SAM - servless app model - for serverless provisionings
+- SAM - serverless app model - for serverless provisionings
     - sam-package - input yaml output sam-template.yaml
     - sam-deploy
 - **nested stack** - template referenced in another template
     - in the resources section
+- **delete entire stack on failure**
+    - to prevent set up "--disable-rollback" flag in CLI and/or "Rollback on failure" to NO on console

 ## Kinesis - for streaming data
 - 3 services